scopelan/sdk-android/README.md

 The EMV transaction was approved.

-The Result object is returned to the merchantís app.
+The Result object is returned to the merchant's app.
 The Result object contains all the values present in a regular API Result object.
 In addition, it has the EMV response data in a hash map.
 Standard EMV tag values can be used as keys to retrieve information from the hash map.
 For example, to retrieve application ID:

 `HashMap<String,String> map = result.getEmvTlvMap();
 String applicationId= map.get("4f");`

 **Server error:** `onEMVTransactionError`

 The transaction was sent to the server, but the server returned an error.
-For example: ìSession time out, insufficient balance.î The `Result` object is returned.
+For example: ìSession time out, insufficient balance.
+The `Result` object is returned.

 **EMV Error:** `onEMVReadError`